dolthub/docs/content/reference/sql/dolt-sql-functions.md

 # Dolt Commit Metadata SQL Functions

-Dolt also provides various SQL functions for dolt-specific functionality that has no command line equivalent.
+Dolt also provides SQL functions that have no command line equivalent.

 ## `DOLT_MERGE_BASE()`